The sitcom That '70s Show followed the story of a group of teenagers living in the fictional town of Point Place, Wisconsin, in the late 1970s.

 Her TV credits prior to That '70s Show included guest roles in the sitcom Blossom and the medical drama ER, as well as a small part as Alice Knight Buffay in Friends.

-After That '70s Show wrapped up, Rupp continued to grace the stage and screen.
+After That '70s Show wrapped, Rupp continued to grace the stage and screen.
 In 2012, she starred as sex therapist Ruth Westheimer in the off-Broadway biopic Becoming Dr. Ruth, which earned her a Drama Desk Award nomination for Outstanding Solo Performance.

-Her screen credits include a vocal role in the Disney Buddies movie franchise, and she also landed a recurring part in family sitcom The Ranch, which saw her reunite with her former That '70s Show co-stars Ashton Kutcher and Danny Masterson.
-Most recently, she appeared in the hit Disney+ Marvel series WandaVision, and she’s set to reprise the role of Kitty Forman in That '90s Show later this year.
+Her other screen credits include the sitcom The Ranch, which saw her reunite with her former That '70s Show co-stars Ashton Kutcher and Danny Masterson.
+She also reprised her role as Kitty in That '90s Show.
+Most recently, she scored a vocal role in the animated series Be@rbrick.

-Rupp, who's now in her 70s, is estimated to have garnered a $5 million (£4.2m) fortune thanks to her long and lucrative acting career.
+Rupp, who's now in her 70s, is estimated to have earned a $5 million (£3.7m) fortune thanks to her long and lucrative acting career.

 Don Stark played the bumbling Bob Pinciotti throughout the entire run of That '70s Show.
 As one of the older generation of cast members, Stark already boasted a decade-spanning acting career before landing the gig.

-Now in his late 60s, Stark’s career has slowed down in recent years.
-However, he still landed a few notable roles after That '70s Show wrapped up, with parts in Disney flick John Carter (2012) and Woody Allen's comedy-drama Café Society (2016).
+Now in his 70s, Stark’s career has slowed down in recent years.
+However, he still landed a few notable roles after That '70s Show ended, with parts in Disney flick John Carter (2012) and Woody Allen's comedy-drama Café Society (2016).

 Ageing hippie Leo Chingkwake was played by none other than Tommy Chong.
 The fan-favourite character appeared in 65 episodes of That '70s Show between seasons two and eight.